 While these approaches can often bring remissions, the potential for relapse has spurred researchers to work to develop better therapies.
 A recent advance is CAR T-cell therapies, which use specially modified versions of a patient’s T cells to generate a potent immune system attack on lymphoma cells.

 In a national clinical trial led by Dana-Farber’s Caron Jacobson, MD, MMSc, a CAR T-cell therapy called axi-cel drove cancer cells to undetectable levels in nearly 80% of patients with follicular lymphoma or marginal zone lymphoma who had already undergone multiple previous treatments.
-The therapy is currently under review by the U.S. Food and Drug Administration for approval as a standard treatment for patients with these types of indolent lymphoma.
+The therapy was approved by the U.S. Food and Drug Administration in March 2021 for patients with relapsed/refractory follicular lymphoma.

 About the Medical Reviewer